josephchia1971/OCI-Resource-Manager/README.md

 <ul>
 <b>Fun Fact:</b><blockquote>
 A compartment is a logical container, to organize and control access to the Oracle Cloud Infrastructure (OCI) Resources.
 You should create sub-compartments, (not your root compartment) to better manage your resources.
+This is why we have created HOL to do our labs.
 For more info on compartments, read <a href="https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcompartments.htm">here</a>.
 </blockquote>
 </ul>